jbexta/AgentPilot/README.md

 Explicit ReAct is used to seperate different instructions verbatim from the user request, to execute them independently.
 Implicit ReAct is work in progress.

-If ReAct fails to perform an action, ~~then the request will be passed on to the code interpreter.~~ WIP
+If ReAct fails to perform an action, then the request can be passed on to the code interpreter.

-An action will not run until all required inputs have been given, and the task will decay if the inputs are not given within a certain number of messages (Config setting `decay_at_idle_count`)<br>
+An action will not run until all required inputs have been given, and the parent task will decay if the inputs are not given within a certain number of messages (Config setting `decay_at_idle_count`)<br>
 This is also true when actions are performed inside a ReAct, then the ReAct will hang on the action until the input is given or decays.

-### **Current inbuilt actions which can be chained together:**
+### **Current actions that can be chained together:**

 **Web_Browser_and_Website <br>**
 	Open_Websites <br>